bryancatanzaro/variant/README.md

 //Declare a variant type
 typedef variant::variant<int, foo> my_variant;

-//Accessing a variant type is done through a static_visitor
+//Accessing a variant type is done through a visitor functor.
 //This provides type safety: at compile time you will get an
-//error if you try to access a variant type by a static_visitor
+//error if you try to access a variant type by a functor.
 //that does not know how to operate on all types which the
 //variant may contain.
-//The template argument for static_visitor is the type returned
-//by the visitor.
-struct my_visitor : public variant::static_visitor<int> {
+struct my_visitor {
     __host__ __device__
     int operator()(const int& i) const {
         return i + 10;